Eketāhuna: Geography

 The corresponding Statistics New Zealand statistical area covers an area of 892.66 km².

 The Pukaha / Mount Bruce National Wildlife Centre is located to the south of the town.

 History

 Early settlement

 Eketāhuna was settled in 1872, under the name Mellemskov.
 It was renamed soon after its founding.

 Modern history

 The population of Eketāhuna and the wider area has plummeted in the 21st century, dropping from 1,920 in 1996 to just 630 in 2013.

-On 20 January 2014, the town was the epicenter of the 2014 Eketāhuna earthquake.
+On 20 January 2014, the town was the epicentre of the 2014 Eketāhuna earthquake.
 Measuring 6.2 on the Richter magnitude scale, the quake caused moderate damage all over the southern North Island.

 In July 2020, the name of the town was officially gazetted as Eketāhuna by the New Zealand Geographic Board.

+Mayors

+The Eketahuna Borough Council existed from 1907 until 1974 where it superseded by Eketahuna County Council which was later merged into Tararua District.